Eitorf station: Platforms

 Until spring 2004, the station had a platform next to the entrance building and a platform between tracks 1 and 2, which could only be reached at ground level over track 1.
 Therefore, only one train at a time was allowed to stop at Eitorf and to prevent two trains crossing at the station, one train had to wait outside the station for the departure of the other.

 Since the renovation of the station the side platform is now on the other side of track 2.
 Ramps have also been installed to give barrier-free access to the platforms for the disabled.
-The platforms have a height of 76 centimetres, which means that there is no access for wheelchair to the Rhine-Ruhr S-Bahn trains (which have an entrance height of 96 centimetres) without assistance; such assistance is available.
+The platforms have a height of 76 centimetres, which means that there is no access for wheelchair to the Cologne S-Bahn trains (which have an entrance height of 96 centimetres) without assistance; such assistance is available.

 Train services

 The station is served by the Rhein-Sieg-Express (RE 9) every hour.
-It is also served by S-Bahn S 12 services from Köln-Ehrenfeld (Horrem in the peak) to Au (Sieg) and S19 services on weekdays from Düren to Herchen or Au (Sieg).
-The S12 services operate hourly, but the S19 services are less frequent.
+It is also served by S-Bahn S 12 services from Köln-Ehrenfeld to Au (Sieg) and S19 services on weekdays from Düren to Herchen or Au (Sieg).
+The services on both lines operate hourly.
 In the morning peak, two extra RE 9 services run to Cologne and in the afternoon peak two extra RE 9 services run to Siegen.
 Freight trains rarely operate through the station.
 All passenger trains running through the station are operated by DB Regio Rheinland.
 The station is classified by Deutsche Bahn since January 2011 as a category 5 station.